Lightning Photo Tips

 lens is more complicated.
 To find infinity at night you can use the autofocus

-system to try and focus on a distance light source then switch the lens to manual
+system to try and focus on a distant light source then switch the lens to manual

 focus once this is found.
+An option is to turn your car's lights on, walk some distance away - then focus on those lights.
 If you cannot get the autofocus mechanism to work you

 will have to manually focus the lens.
 A problem with most autofocus lenses is